 So, what are the sure signs you’re financially compatible with your partner?

-1. You recognize what money means to you and what it means to your partner.
+1. You recognize what money means to you and what it means to your partner

 Is money the main objective in your life or, are you driven by other values, and money is simply a means to exist?
 What about your partner?
 As the subject is more philosophical than personal in nature, there’s no harm in bringing it up early in a relationship.

-2. You’ve identified each other’s income level.
+2. You’ve identified each other’s income level

 Although it may not be obvious straight away, the longer you see each other, the more apparent it becomes.
 Some people are quite open about what they earn or expect to earn, but if it hasn’t come up in a conversation for some time, you can lead by example and disclose your own level of income.
 Your partner is likely to reciprocate, however, be prepared to accept any answer gracefully, e.g. they’re not ready to discuss.
+As discussed, many people in the Western World consider it to be an uncomfortable subject.
+If you find yourself backed into a corner, instead of apologising, explain why you consider a couple's financial health important.

-3. You’re comfortable with what you’ve identified.
+3. You’re comfortable with what you’ve identified

 As discussed above, most of us gravitate towards people like ourselves, which includes your income bracket with some variation.
 If you and your partner happen to be on the opposite ends of the scale, I suggest you consider a few theoretical scenarios to help you visualise your future.